scullyio/scully/docs/Reference/schematics/create-scully-files-with-ng-add.md

 position: 100
 ---

-# create scully files with ng add
+# Create scully files with ng add

-Scully have a schematics for create and modify an Existing Angular project.
+Scully provides a schematic for creating and modifying an existing Angular project.

-This Schematics, create and run all your angular app need for support Scully.
+This schematic, creates and runs everything your angular app needs to support Scully.

-For angular cli workspaces:
+For Angular cli workspaces:

 ```bash
 ng add @scully/init
 ```

-For angular NX project:
+For Angular NX project:

 ```bash
 ng add @scully/init --project=<PROJECT-NAME>